 If you decide to file a PINS complaint, you may contact the Office of Probation and Community Corrections at 845-486-2600 for an appointment to discuss your concerns.
 If a PINS complaint is decided upon, a probation officer will gather information about your child.
-As the parent/complainant, you have the right to withdraw the complaint at any time.
+As the parent/complainant, you have the right to withdraw the complaint at any tim, unless the case has LEADY BEEN FORWARDED TO Court for further interventyion..
 However, if a school or other party files against your child, they may request court intervention if they believe the matter has not been successfully resolved.